Creepy Changing Painting

 - Religious figurines and paintings are often accused of crying or bleeding when no one is looking.

 - Party City, Walgreen's, and other stores sell these at Halloween, thanks to the magic of lenticular printing.

-- An '80s issue of National Geographic had a variation on this.
-Its holographic cover had a whole globe on it, but when you tilted it slightly, the globe had bits broken out of it.
+- An '80s issue of National Geographic (the December 1988 issue, to be exact) had a variation on this.
+Its holographic cover had a whole globe on it, but when you tilted it slightly, the globe had bits broken out of it, symbolizing the Earth as fragile and in need of protection.
 Not exactly creepy, but definitely deeply unsettling.

 That's it, scroll right down.
 You need to go to the very bottom of the page.
 Got it?
 Now then, back up.
 Good.
 Look closely at the Mona Lisa.
 Notice anything?